deliveredtechnologies/rulebook/README.md

 ### _Want to Contribute?_

 Suggestions and code contributions are welcome!
-Please see the _Deverloper Guidelines_ below.
+Please see the _Developer Guidelines_ below.

 **_Developer Guidelines_**